microsoft/FabricRTIWorkshop/ProctorGuide.md

 ![Real-Time Dashboard](docs/assets/RTAMenu.png)

-4. Name it "RTA Dashboard" and Create.
+4. Name it "RTA Dashboard" and select **Create**.

 5. From the Manage tab, select "Replace with file" option.
-Find the downloaded JSON file and select Open.
+Find the downloaded JSON file and select **Open**.

 ![Dashboard JSON](docs/assets/DashboardJSON.png)

-6. The Dasboard should repaint with the Adventure Works logo displayed, but the other dashboard titles showing error text.
+6. The Dashboard should repaint with the Adventure Works logo displayed, but the other dashboard titles showing error text.
-7. From the Home tab, select the "New data source" option.
+7. From the Home tab, select **New data source**.
 ![Dashboard Update](docs/assets/DashboardUpd1.png)

 8. The Data Sources side bar will appear.
 There will be one source listed, select the pencil icon beside the "RTAdemo" title.
 ![Data Sources Update](docs/assets/DashboardUpd2.png)

 10. The Edit Data Sources side bar will appear.
 Confirm the "Data Source Name" and "Database" have "RTAdemo" selected.
-Then select Apply.
+Then select **Apply**.
 ![Edit Data Sources Update](docs/assets/DashboardUpd3.png)

-12. The dashboard will quickly repaint and the visuals will appear.
+12. The dashboard will quickly repaint, and the visuals will appear.
 ![Dashboard Update](docs/assets/RealTimeDashboard.png)